batect/batect/docs/content/config/Containers.md

 If not provided, the default entrypoint for the container will be used.

+Both of these can be overridden for an individual task by specifying an [`entrypoint` at the task level](Tasks.md#entrypoint).

 See the Docker docs for [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) and [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more information on how the entrypoint is used. batect will always convert the entrypoint provided here to the exec form when passed to Docker.